lakonis/s_Regina2018/slides.md

 ===

 Distance is a tricky one.
 I am talking about the distance between two fragments of meaning.
 VIdeo editors know that very well, it is the principle of video editing : bring together two shots, it creates a new meaning.
 In between two fragments of meaning, there is always an interstice, a small room where critical thinking can flourish.
 Thoses interstices are the very place of interpretation.
 They play the role of circuit breaker, inhibiting our reflex behaviours.
-It has the power to restore our cognitive capacities that were short-circuited or bypassed by affinity, algorithms and probability regime of the social networks.
+It has the power to restore our cognitive capacities that were short-circuited or bypassed by algorithms, affinity and probability regime of the social networks.

 Fake news grows on reflex behaviors.
 Knowledge circulation systems must introduce distance in order to restore critical thinking.

-In that sense, stackoverflow has a much better design in terms of critical thinking support than facebook.
+In that sense, stackoverflow has a much better design in terms of critical thinking than facebook.

 §§§§§SLIDEmoveDown§§§§§
 ### Bienveillance

-* two-way tolerance : dispositif <i class="fa fa-arrows-h"></i> practices
+* two-way tolerance: dispositif <i class="fa fa-arrows-h"></i> practices
-* writing _in the_ "milieu" <i class="fa fa-arrows-h"></i> writing _the_ "milieu
+* «écriture-milieu»: writing _in the_ "milieu" <i class="fa fa-arrows-h"></i> writing _the_ "milieu

 <i class="fa fa-arrow-right"></i> co-designed by the community : governance of the commons

 ===

-In Louise Merzeau theory, the system's bienveillance is its property to include individuals and to be adopted by the indivudals, very much like a prosthesis.
+In Louise Merzeau theory, the system's _bienveillance_ is its property to include individuals and to be adopted by the indivudals, very much like a prosthesis.
 There is a spatial metaphor again in the bienveillance. she use the term _bienveillance dispositive_ for a dispositif or a system that can be inhabited and occupied by their contributors.
-In that sense, there is a sense of appropriation again, but the appropriation of ressource but the one of the dispositif itself.
+There is a sense of appropriation again, not the appropriation of ressource but the appropriation of the dispositif itself.

 By using it, contributors are indeed contributing to the dispositif.
 Their writing and rewriting of ressources are the writing of the dispositif.
 We can talk of medium writing, _écriture-milieu_, where writing acts both within the milieu and on the milieu.

 In concrete terms, the first action of bienveillance that can be taken is to co-design the dispositif with the community that will use it.
-It's also to allow the evolution of the dispositif following its usage (and its writing) by the community.
+It's also to allow the evolution of the dispositif following its usage (and its écriture) by the community.

 Finally a common space for knowledge must starts with an open governance of the space itself.